Making payments from project bank accounts

 Head contractors should be aware that:

-- an inability to top up the PBA may represent an insolvency event, which will raise concerns about their financial sustainability
+- an inability to top up the PBA may raise concerns about their financial sustainability

 - after they make a pro-rata payment, they remain liable to pay each subcontractor the outstanding balance of the full amount due

 - failing to pay a subcontractor the full amount due may be a breach of their legal and contractual obligations.
-The subcontractor may be able to lodge a complaint with the QBCC and/or commence legal action to recover unpaid amounts.
+The subcontractor may be able to lodge a complaint with the QBCC and/or take action to recover unpaid amounts.

 Paying head contractors